opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

   time.sleep(10800) # Wait 3 hours before updating
   ```

-  > **Note**: The time for refreshing data in the above script is specified as three hours.
+  **Note**: The time for refreshing data in the above script is specified as three hours.
 This means that every three hours, new data is made available in Kibana.
 You can change this to to every 10 seconds or however often you want, depending on the type of data you use.
+  {: .tip }

 ## Step 1: Download, install and access Kibana